 Perhaps that means it’s time to eliminate imaginary boundaries between who is a leader and who isn’t — and to reimagine the role.

-“Knowing and understanding why [people hesitate] will help identify talent and skills we might otherwise miss,” Ardern said.
+“Knowing and understanding why [people hesitate] will help identify talent and skills we might otherwise miss,” Arden said.
 Embracing unconventional leadership styles allows different personalities to succeed.
 And breaking through barriers — organizational or mental — can open up a whole new world of possibilities.

 Whether your current challenge involves working across international borders, crossing departmental lines or simply dealing with differences of opinion, nothing good comes from staying siloed off.
 Borders are not to be discounted — but neither is the human drive to overcome them.